-• Never put a rear-facing child restraint system on the front seat because the force of the rapid inflation of the passenger airbag can cause death or serious injury to the child.
+Never put a rear-facing child restraint system on the front passenger seat because the force of the rapid inflation of the front passenger airbag can cause death or serious injury to the child.

-• Do not put a rear-facing child restraint system on the rear seat if it interferes with the lock mechanism of the front seats.
-This can cause severe injury to the child and front passenger in case of sudden braking or a collision.
+- Do not put a rear-facing child restraint system on the rear seat if it interferes with the lock mechanism of the front seats.
+This can cause death or serious injury to the child and front passenger in case of sudden braking or a collision. - If your driving position is not satisfactory, install the child restraint system at another position.

-1. Run the lap and shoulder belt through or around the infant seat following the instructions provided by its manufacturer and insert the tab into the buckle taking care not to twist the belt.
+Run the lap and shoulder belt through or around the infant seat following the instructions provided by its manufacturer and insert the tab into the buckle taking care not to twist the belt.
 Keep the lap portion of the belt tight.